- Data Controller

 We are committed to protecting your privacy and will only use information collected lawfully in accordance with data protection legislation.

 Every member of staff who works for an NHS organisation has a legal obligation to keep information about you confidential.
-Staff also undertake annual data security training.
+Staff and volunteers also undertake annual data security training.

 How long we keep your information for